Everest Base Camp Luxury Trek

 Meals: Dinner

-Lukla 2,846 m to Phakding 2,640 m
+Lukla: 2,846 m & Phakding: 2,640 m

-Flight: about 45 minutes
+Shared Helicopter Flight: Approximately 45 minutes

-Walk: about 3 hours
+Walking: Approximately 3 hours

-Accommodation: Mountain Lodges of Nepal or similar
+Accommodation: Mountain Lodges of Nepal (Yeti Mountain Home) or comparable premium lodge

 Meals: Breakfast, Lunch, Dinner